What I learned on the progress beat

 It was June 2020.
 COVID-19, economic turmoil, and police brutality dominated the news.
-Articles about combating “news fatigue” or “media burnout” punctuated long bouts of doomscrolling.
-The New York Times declared, “On the Future, Americans Can Agree, It Doesn’t Look Good.”
+Articles about combating “news fatigue” punctuated long bouts of doomscrolling.
 It wasn’t exactly an auspicious time to take on the progress beat.

 And yet, my assignment was clear: As the Monitor’s Points of Progress reporter, I needed to identify a handful of credible progress stories every week.